 Professor of Law and Public Policy at University of Oxford

-Professor Anne Davies is a co-organizer of the conference and will discuss assimilated labour and equality law.
+Professor Anne Davies focuses on assimilated labour and equality law.

 Catherine Barnard